Valuative stability of polarised varieties: Preliminaries

 \begin{definition} We say that $(X,L)$ is $G$\emph{-equivariantly K-polystable} if for all $G$-equivariant test configurations $(\X,\L)$ we have $\DF(\X,\L)\geq 0$, with equality if and only if $(\X_0, \L_0) \cong (X,L^r)$ for some $r \in \Z_{>0}$. \end{definition}

 Another useful perspective on the Donaldson-Futaki invariant is via intersection theory.
+For this it is convenient to rescale $\L$ so that on the general fibre it is isomorphic to $L$ rather than $L^r$; this may make $\L$ a $\Q$-line bundle.
+We will always assume that we have performed this scaling.
 While this will not be used in our proof of Theorem \ref{thm:intromainthm}, it will be important in motivating our discussion concerning the various delta invariants contained in the introduction, and will give some motivation for the definitions of the norms which will be introduced momentarily.
 A test configuration can be compactified to a family over $\pr^1$, by compactifying trivially at infinity.
-We denote this compactification, abusively, by $(\X,\L)$, which is now a projective variety.
+We denote this compactification, abusively, by $(\X,\L)$, with $\X$ now a projective variety.

 \begin{theorem} \cite{odaka, wang} We have where $K_{\X/\pr^1}$ denotes the relative canonical class, which is a Weil divisor by normality of $\X$.
 Moreover,

 \end{theorem}

 We next turn to the analogues of norms for test configuration.
 Much as for valuations, there are three natural norm-type quantities one can use.
 Passing to a resolution of indeterminacy of the rational map $X\times\pr^1 \dashrightarrow \X$ if necessary, we may assume that $\X$ admits a morphism to $X \times \pr^1$.
 All quantities defined in this way are independent of choice of resolution of indeterminacy.